Republican congressman apologizes after nude photo, lewd text surface

 A Texas congressman apologized Wednesday after he was literally caught with his pants down.

-U.S. Rep. John Barton, R-Texas, made his mea culpa in a statement after a nude photo and a salacious sext surfaced on social media.
+Rep. John Barton, a Republican, made his mea culpa in a statement after a nude photo and a salacious sext surfaced on social media.

 "While separated from my second wife, prior to the divorce, I had sexual relationships with other mature adult women,” it read.
 “Each was consensual.
 Those relationships have ended."